 Our overall impression of the submitted material is that it conforms to the assessment requirements stated by the agency and contains the desired documentation and information, and we acknowledge all the efforts that have gone into the production and presentation of the material.
-As we detail below, by and larger, the committee found the College overall as well as the Diploma in question to be of outstanding quality.

-The faculty, administration and school leadership were generous with their time and we appreciate their (virtual) hospitality.
+The faculty, administration and school leadership were generous with their time and we appreciate their hospitality.